ueokande/webextensions-capture/README.md

-# webextensions-capture
+# screenshot-webextensions
-WebExtensions Capture API
+Screenshot on WebExtensions